No Products in the Cart

 Did You Know?
 People who are chronically lonely are at risk for other physical health issues including higher blood pressure, more inflammation, more sleep disturbances and weaker immune systems.

 On a related note, dogs help promote socialization, which can also help combat feelings of loneliness, isolation and the related effects.
 At the very least, dogs need to go out to the bathroom.
-This means you'll be out and about at least a few times a day and a higher likelihood of interacting with people (or even making friends!).
+This means you'll be out and about at least a few times a day and have a greater likelihood of interacting with people (or even making friends!).
 Research has shown that dogs help their owners socialize and make friends and that people view strangers with dogs more positively and are more likely to initiate conversations with them.

 Physical exercise is an important way to manage and alleviate mental health issues like stress, lethargy, and mood changes.
 Generally speaking, most people don't get enough exercise.
 But dog owners have an easier time getting there.
 Research shows that people who own a dog are more likely to get regular exercise, most often in the form of walks (unsurprisingly).
 It's not too hard to expand the types of exercise you can do with your dog though, from running to hiking and beyond.